Contact structures with singularities: from local to global: Geometric structure on the critical set

 \section{Geometric structure on the critical set}

 To determine the induced structure of the $b$-contact structure on the critical set, we compute the associated Jacobi structure.
 Let us briefly review some results on Jacobi manifolds, which can all be found in \cite{Vaisman}.
 The Hamiltonian vector fields of a Jacobi manifold $(M,\Lambda,R)$ are defined by $X_f= \Lambda^\sharp(df)+fR$.
 It can be shown that the distribution $\mathcal{C}(M)=\{X_f|f\in C^\infty(M)\}$ is involutive and invariant under the Hamiltonian flow.
-Stefan--Sussmann theorem asserts that $\mathcal{C}(M)$ integrates to a singular foliation, denoted by $\mathcal{F}$.
+The Stefan--Sussmann theorem asserts that $\mathcal{C}(M)$ integrates to a singular foliation, denoted by $\mathcal{F}$.
 As $\mathcal{C}(M)= \text{Im} \Lambda^\sharp +\langle R \rangle $, the leaves of $\mathcal{F}$ are even-dimensional when $R\in \text{Im} \Lambda^\sharp$ and odd dimensional in the other case.
 The induced structure on odd-dimensional leaves of $\mathcal{F}$ turns out to be a contact structure.
 For even dimensional leaves, one obtains locally conformally symplectic leaves.
 The definition of locally conformally symplectic manifolds is recalled in Definition \ref{def:locallyconformallysymplectic}.

-The computation of a Jacobi structure associated to a contact structure is explained in Appendix \ref{app:Jacobi}.
-As we have proved a local norm form theorem, we can use the two local models to compute the associate Jacobi structure and check in both cases if $R\in \Lambda^\sharp$.
+The computation of a Jacobi structure associated to a $b$-contact structure is given as in Proposition \ref{prop:bcontacttobjacobi} by the bi-vector field defined by $\Lambda(df,dg)=d\alpha(X_f,X_g)$ and the Reeb vector field.
+As we have proved a local norm form theorem, we can use the two local models to compute the associated Jacobi structure and check in both cases if $R\in \Lambda^\sharp$.
 We will prove